 Bun Cha is served with a dish of stirred rice vermicelli, a dish full of vegetables and a bowl of fish sauce combined with vinegar, sugar, hot chilly, garlic and pepper.
-The sauce is made with a secret recipe containing all the essential tastes, sour, hot, salty and sweet.
-Grilles Powell-cooked pork would be opened and the contents dropped into the bowl of fish sauce.
-There are two kinds of Cha (grilled pork) used, depending upon the cut of the meat – Cha Mieng (piece of grilled pork) when pork is cut into small pieces or Cha Bam (minced grilled pork) if the pork is minced prior to being shaped into small meatballs.
+The sauce is made with a secret recipe containing all the essential tastes which are sour, hot, salty and sweet.
+Grilles powell-cooked pork would be opened and the contents dropped into the bowl of fish sauce.
+There are two kinds of Cha (grilled pork) used depending upon the cut of the meat.
+It is Cha Mieng (piece of grilled pork) when pork is cut into small pieces or Cha Bam (minced grilled pork) if the pork is minced prior to being shaped into small meatballs.

 Some places to enjoy Bun Cha in Hanoi

-Close your travel guidebooks with popular suggestions that all travelers may know, let’s try Bun Cha as Hanoians at local restaurants at much more reasonable costs and delicious.
+Close your travel guidebooks with popular suggestions that all travelers may know.
+Let’s try delicious Bun Cha as Hanoians at local restaurants at much more reasonable costs.

 Bun Cha Cua Dong has long been judged by local people as the most “addictive” bun cha.
 Firstly, pork is grilled together with wild betel leaf that makes it smell so good.
 And for those who have tried Bun Cha at many restaurants often agree that there is plenty of meat for a bowl.